NOTE: Please see the Graduate School website concerning the following:

 What kinds of information should be in my statement of purpose?

 The statement of purpose can be the most important document in your application because it may say more about you as a person and a potential graduate student than test scores, transcripts, letters of recommendation, or even your writing sample can.
 Statements of purpose should explain why you want to pursue graduate school in history (briefly – you should not spend more than a few sentences on autobiography), your background in the field, specific courses or extracurricular activities that demonstrate your interests and qualifications, and an explanation of why you have chosen UA including which professors you hope to work with.
-For more advice on how to write a compelling statement of purpose, CLICK HERE.

 How long should my writing sample be?
 What form should it take?

 There are no minimum or maximum page requirement for writing samples.
-However, a strong writing sample will showcase your skills as a potential graduate student in History and should therefore reflect your experience working with both primary sources and secondary scholarship.
+However, a strong writing sample will showcase your skills as a potential graduate student in history and should, therefore, reflect your experience working with both primary sources and secondary scholarship.
 Typical writing samples range between 15 and 30 pages.
 Writing samples should include all the appropriate scholarly apparatus (full footnotes etc).
 If you are sending a part of your senior thesis, or MA thesis as your sample, it is advisable to include a cover sheet that puts your chosen sample in the context of the larger work.

 How do I know when you’ve received all of my materials?